lookuptax/lookup-guide/docs/how-to-verify/cr-qatar.md

 ## CR number check on Qatar Commercial and Industrial Directory

 CR number search option is available for free on the Qatar Commercial and Industrial Directory.
 You can access the CR search [here](https://qatarcid.com/?lang=en).
-You can also search a business by its name or CR number, Geolocation or merbership number in this registry.
+You can also search a business by its name, CR number, Geolocation or merbership number in this registry.

 Example CR no:  00011990, 00024169